 PeeDee had a few people and animals that he did not like, and that was everyone but me.
 Poor Whitey could no longer go into the back yard without being pecked and beaten by PeeDee's wings.
 Iggy would go up the pear tree to escape.
 But PeeDee especially didn't like my dad and would peck, hiss and fly after my dad.
 All summer long, PeeDee got bigger and became more hateful.

 Then, one night...sometime before Christmas, my dad told me that he had found a "new home" for PeeDee.
 We all climbed in the Pontiac and I held PeeDee on my lap.
-Now, it didn't take much to get me into that Pontiac...I loved night drives because the
+Now, it didn't take much to get me into that Pontiac...I loved night drives because the indian hood ornament lit up when the headlights were switched on.
+It was so neat!

 So, off we went.
 We drove for awhile until we came to a huge building. there were trucks full of chickens and turkeys parked everywhere.
 People were walking about dressed in white uniforms with caps covering their hair.
 It seemed like a very busy place.
 My dad got out of the car and talked with a man.
 They would look over, occasionally, but were talking so quietly that I couldn't hear what they were saying.